-I was however an exchange student in high school and lived in Germany for a summer, studying and getting a little taste of European life, awaking my inner travel nomad spirit.
+I was, however, an exchange student in high school and lived in Germany for a summer, studying and getting a little taste of European life, awaking my inner travel nomad spirit.

 When I met my husband in Texas in 2014, it was love at first sight and we had no question we were meant to be together, all we had to do was figure out a way to make that happen.

 I came to visit him in the UK for two weeks to visit and ended up staying for six months.
-I then had to fly back to the states, in which he accompanied me, where met my family.
+I then had to fly back to the states, in which he accompanied me, were met, my family.
 We then got engaged in February 2015 and married the following May.
 I was back in the UK in August, with a spousal visa and had been here ever since.

 Only A Few Steps…

 When moving to a new country it can feel extremely overwhelming.
-You have to break it down into small goals that you can achive one at a time.
+You have to break it down into small goals that you can achieve one at a time.
 The idea of picking up your life and moving it hundreds or thousands of miles away can feel exciting, adventurous but it is very stressful at times and it will test your will.
-Thankfully it just takes a few main steps to the finish process.
+Thankfully it just takes a few main steps to the finishing process.

 The first step is to make sure you are eligible to move.
 Studying, working or joining your loved ones abroad is the most way people end up moving to a different country.

 And depending on your eligibility, people normally spend a lot of time trying to decide if they actually want to move and they often study the culture of the country they are moving to so they are prepared when immigrating into the country.